mardem1/mardem-refactoring-perlcritic-policies/README.md

 ## DESCRIPTION

-Perl-Critic Policies for simple and isolated Refactoring-Support.
+Perl-Critic policies for isolated Refactoring-Support.

-This Perl-Crictic Policy-Modules should help where to start a safe refactoring in old leagacy Perl code.
+This Perl-Critic Policy-Modules should help where to start a safe refactoring in old legacy Perl code.

 The McCabe complexity check within the standard Perl-Critic Module are a good overall starting point see: